haveno-dex/haveno/docs/deployment-guide.md

 The price node is separated from Haveno and is to be run as a standalone service.
 To deploy a pricenode on both Tor and clearnet, see the instructions on the repository: https://github.com/haveno-dex/haveno-pricenode

+After a price node is deployed, add the price node to `DEFAULT_NODES` in ProvidersRepository.java.

 ## Create and register seed nodes

 From the root of the repository, run `make seednode` to run a seednode on Monero's mainnet or `make seednode-stagenet` to run a seednode on Monero's stagenet.